antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ##### A first impression of your data; expression of key genes

-* Go to R2 by clicking on the button below:
+* Go to the R2 by clicking on the button below:

 <form name="itcc_68_cell_lines" action="https://hgserver1.amc.nl/cgi-bin/r2/main.cgi" enctype="multipart/form-data" target="R2" method="post">